B.C. is building more homes, faster

 We are making faster permitting decisions

 The B.C.
-Housing Action Taskforce is a dedicated team, including navigators, who will work across government to make faster decisions on provincial housing authorizations.
+Housing Action Taskforce is a dedicated team, including navigators, who will work across government to make faster decisions on provincial housing permits.
 We are also improving how we process and collect application information.

 The Taskforce is prioritizing: